CoposLab/Collective_Migration_Cell_Chains/Result_processing/README.md

-# MATLAB codes for making kymographs of traction stresses and doublet length over time using simulation data from running C/C++ codes
+MATLAB codes for making kymographs of traction stresses and doublet length over time using simulation data from running C/C++ codes.

 List of MATLAB codes:
 1. To generate the kymograph of traction stresses and doublet length figure, use: